Jaykef/awesome-openAI/README.md

 # awesome-openAI
-A curated list of awesome things related to OpenAI
+A curated list of awesome tools, projects, docs related related to OpenAI's APIs